 Medical Disputes Can Force You to Take Your Case to a Worker’s Compensation Lawyer

-In our experience, the most common legitimate battles over medical care in workers’ compensation are fought over the insurance company’s refusal to pay for treatment you need or unjustifiably low impairment ratings.
+In our experience, the most common legitimate battles over medical care in workers’ compensation are fought over the insurance company’s refusal to pay for treatment you need, releasing you from care too early, or unjustifiably low impairment ratings.
 A second opinion can shed some light on these issues.
 How you get one depends on the case.
 If the insurance company or its doctor is already resistant to helping you, you need someone on your side: an experienced workers’ compensation lawyer.

 Denied Treatment Means Prolonging Your Suffering